theteamworks/project-board-automation/README.md

 # project-board-automation

 An action that will automate the movement of the cards on a GitHub projects(beta) board.
+Test word.

 Done as GraphQL queries to be faster than building a GitHub Action.